prometheus-operator/prometheus-operator/Documentation/user-guides/alerting.md

   replicas: 3
 ```

 The Alertmanager instances will not be able to start up, unless a valid configuration is given.
-To create a configuration, AlertmanagerConfig resource or manully created secret could be used.
+An config file Secret will be composed by taking an optional base config file Secret specified through the `configSecret` field in the Alertmanager resource Spec, and merging that with any AlertmanagerConfig resources that get matched by using the `alertmanagerConfigSelector` and `alertmanagerConfigNamespaceSelector` selectors from the `Alertmanager` resource.

 For more information on configuring Alertmanager, see the Prometheus [Alerting Configuration document][alerting-config].

 ## AlertmanagerConfig Resource

-The following example configuration creates an AlertmanagerConfig resource that sends notifications against a non-existent `wechat` receiver, allowing the Alertmanager to start up, without issuing any notifications.
+The following example configuration creates an AlertmanagerConfig resource that sends notifications to a non-existent `wechat` receiver:

 [embedmd]:# (../../example/user-guides/alerting/alertmanager-config-example.yaml)
 ```yaml